ryze-digital/simple-dropdown/README.md

 Check out [the actual configure mixin](src/styles/_config.scss) for better understanding.
 </details>

-There is a separate mixin for each element in the accordion so styles can be applied to any markup.
+There is a separate mixin for each element of simple dropdown so styles can be applied to any markup.

 ```scss
 .simple-dropdown {